Does Medicare Cover TENS Units?

 - Does Medicare cover TENS units?
 Find out if you can receive coverage and what else you need to know about e-stim therapy as part of your ongoing treatment.

 While Medicare does cover TENS units, it is usually on a case-by-case basis.
-Your doctor must prove to Medicare or your Medicare Advantage (Medicare Part c) plan provider that there is a clear need.
+Original Medicare (Part A and Part B) and Medicare Advantage (Medicare Part C) plans can cover TENS units when they're medically necessary.

 Before receiving approval for a TENS device, you may need to attempt other treatment options.
 If it's established that previous attempts to treat your condition via other means have failed, you and your doctor may be able to receive approval for a TENS unit.